mdschulz1973/sep12class/README.md

 ### Betterment Case Study Content

 #### Who is Betterment?
 Betterment is a new robo adviser that automatically manages individuals' portfolios.
-They use specific algorithms to tailor portofolios to an individuals risk tolerance.
+They use specific algorithms to tailor portofolios to an individual's risk tolerance.
 Their main competitors are Vanguard, Robinhood, and SoFi.

 #### How does Betterment use Technology?
-Sophisticate algorithms help them manage portfolios and maximize profits while minimizing risk.
+They use sophisticated algorithms help them manage portfolios and maximize profits while minimizing risk.

 #### What sets Betterment apart in FinTech?